Why Authenticity Wins Today

 And the data backs it up.
 86% of consumers say authenticity is a key factor when deciding which brands to support (From Day One, 2025).
 Even more striking: authentic images increase consumer trust 2.4 times compared to stock photography (Sproutworth, 2024).

-These numbers prove one thing: authenticity isn’t a buzzword – it’s a business driver.
+These numbers — and these experiences — prove one thing: authenticity is a business driver.
+From my perspective, it’s also the simplest way to create an emotional bridge between a product and its audience.
 The real question is: how can a brand achieve it through photography?

 Natural Light as a Shortcut to Authenticity